What Security Guards Can & Can’t Do

 Do Security Guards Have To Identify Themselves?

-All security guards must identify themselves by displaying their licence and badge on their uniform at all times, where the general public can view it.
-If you see a security guard with no badge, you should inform the company they work for.
-If you are a security guard and lose your badge, you must notify the SIA immediately, but you can work until a replacement arrives.
-If the SIA finds out a person is working without displaying a badge, they can revoke the licence or even pursue the person legally for violating the terms of their licence.
+Yes, all security guards must identify themselves by displaying their licence and badge on their uniform at all times, where the general public can easily see them.
+If you encounter a security guard without a visible badge, you should inform the company they work for.

 Summary